fleetdm/fleet/proposals/apple-mdm/mdmcert.download-analysis.md

 be signed.
 Check your email for next steps.
 Then use the -decrypt option to extract the CSR request which will then be uploaded to Apple.
 ```
-First, such command generates the following two files:
+First, this command generates the following two files:
 ```sh
 mdmcert.download.pki.key:  PEM RSA private key mdmcert.download.pki.crt:  self-signed PEM certificate // "key usage": for encryption and signing